The purpose of the policy set forth below is to promote an academic

-- Individuals who believe that they are being subjected to discriminatory harassment, including sexual harassment (refer to the Sexual Misconduct Policy for initiating a compliant of sexual misconduct), shall discuss the matter with their supervisor/advisor, if appropriate, or directly contact the Office of Equity and Inclusion (OEI), Office of Labor/Employee Relations (OLR), or Office of Human Resources (HR) for information, resources, and possible informal resolution.
-Supervisors/advisors who have been contacted by a Complainant pursuant to this section shall promptly notify and consult with OEI, OLR or HR.
+- Individuals who believe that they are being subjected to discriminatory harassment, including sexual harassment (refer to the Sexual Misconduct Policy for initiating a compliant of sexual misconduct), shall discuss the matter with their supervisor/advisor, if appropriate, or directly contact the Office of Equity and Inclusion (OEI), Office of Employee Relations (OER), or Office of Human Resources (HR) for information, resources, and possible informal resolution.
+Supervisors/advisors who have been contacted by a Complainant pursuant to this section shall promptly notify and consult with OEI, OER or HR.
 If a supervisor/advisor is contacted by a Complainant regarding allegations of sexual harassment, the supervisor/advisor will promptly notify the Title IX Coordinator.
 Faculty members who believe they are being subjected to sexual or other discriminatory harassment, or are being accused of sexual or other discriminatory harassment, may also contact the AAUP.

 - If the Complainant wishes to pursue the matter beyond informal resolution, a formal complaint must be filed with the CHRO.
 Once a formal complaint is filed, it will be subject to further investigation by the Investigator.

 - Upon receipt of a formal complaint, the Investigator shall meet with the Respondent, his/her department chairperson or immediate supervisor, and, if the Respondent is a faculty member, the college dean or unit head.
 A Respondent who is a faculty member may also choose to have the AAUP Contract Maintenance Officer present at the meeting.
 Such meeting or meetings shall ordinarily be conducted within 10 days of receipt by the CHRO of a formal complaint.